nathadude/CPT_S422Project/README.md

 Assumtions:
 every single line comment is indicative of a sing comment (SINGLE_LINE_COMMENT) every start to a block of comments counts as one big comment (BLOCK_COMMENT_BEGIN)

+11/13/2022
+Deliverable2:

+The rest of the metric checks.
+JUnit white-box testing.